Qimmah Russo Pulls Down The Waistband Of Her Pink Leggings To Reveal Chiseled Abs

 “These pictures are a treasure,” one person wrote before adding a red heart emoji to their caption.

-A second Instagram user simply was a lot more verbose with their praise.
+A second Instagram user was a lot more verbose with their praise.

-“Pure life beautiful photo and beautiful lady with a wonderful body to admire you and give you love all life queen
+“Pure life beautiful photo and beautiful lady with a wonderful body to admire you and give you love all life queen.”

 “You are honestly the picture of perfection!
 I just looked it up on Webster’s and there you are!” a third Instagram user wrote.